Alexedishi/Gates-of-the-Bosphorus/.docs/readme.txt

  -- If the variable is used to store a value, suffix it with "_var" -- If the variable is used in a boolean trigger (has_variable), suffix it using any of the following:
     "_started", "_completed", "_failed", "_happened", "_cooldown", "_tracker", "_target"
- -- If a variable is used only for a specific journal entry and its direct content, store the variable in that journal
+ -- If a variable(s) is used only for a specific journal entry and its direct content, store the variable(s) in that journal -- Scripted effects are provided to aid in variable management

 ####---------- Planned Content/Reworks ----------####
-----GREFM: Greek Content Module (GRE, BYZ)
+----GREFM: Greek Content Module (GRE, ION, GRE_SAM, BYZ)
  - Increase number of factors that contribute to the Hellenism vs Romanism journal
  - Expansion to Theodoro Content

 ----BALKFM: Balkans Content Module (YUG, MON, SER, BUL, ROM, BOS, ALB, CRO.
 SLO)
  - MON: Content for the 1905 Constitution
+ - MON: New journal "The Spirit of the Black Mountain": Lead Montenegro towards an independent identity; uses Morgenröte's writer mechanics
  - SER: Content for the Serb People's Movement
  - SER: Content for the Serbian Radical Constitution, Timok Rebellion, and May Coup
  - SER: Event chain representing the Krivošije uprising